Kankurgachi

 Kankurgachi is a locality of North Kolkata in Kolkata district in the Indian state of West Bengal.
 It is one of the important junctions in North Kolkata.
+This is one of the most posh area amongst all the areas of North Kolkata, consisting high rise, and costly apartments.

 Etymology

 It was an area which was reclaimed early from the Salt Lakes.
 Kankur, a species of melon, grew well in the area.

 History

 The East India Company obtained from the Mughal emperor Farrukhsiyar, in 1717, the right to rent from 38 villages surrounding their settlement.
 Of these 5 lay across the Hooghly in what is now Howrah district.
 The remaining 33 villages were on the Calcutta side.
 After the fall of Siraj-ud-daulah, the last independent Nawab of Bengal, it purchased these villages in 1758 from Mir Jafar and reorganised them.
 These villages were known en-bloc as Dihi Panchannagram and Kankurgachi was one of them.
 It was considered to be a suburb beyond the limits of the Maratha Ditch.

 Kankurgachi was developed by the Kolkata Improvement Trust (formerly Calcutta Improvement Trust).

 Kankurgachi township began in the 60s along with Salt Lake.
 Earlier it was planned to provide residential houses only to doctors and lawyers, but eventually this place developed into a cosmopolitan neighbourhood.